 It is called a double closing because the wholesaler participates in two closings (the purchase & the sale).

-Dual agency is when one agent represents both sides, rather than having both a buyer’s agent and a listing agent.
+Dual agency is when one agent represents both sides, rather than a buyer’s agent and a listing agent.

 An easement gives an individual or entity the right to cross or use someone else’s property.

 Easements are generally established for public access rights-of-way or utility company easements to allow utilities to pass through an individual’s property.